BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ##### SUCCESS METRICS
 * >80% of incidents documented with root causes and further recommendations in the past six months
-* >80% of incidents collated for metrics in the the past six months
+* >80% of incidents collated for metrics in the past six months

 ##### COSTS
 * Ongoing organization overhead from conducting deeper research and analysis of incidents